Portfolio Preparation Guidelines

 Things to Do to Expand Your Vision

+One's art work is informed by a broad range of experiences, including art created by other artists - both past and present.
 Try to visit museums often to look at both recent and historic work.
 Seeing a work of art in person is very different from looking at a reproduction in a book, and will help you to better understand color and technique.
 Galleries are the best places to see current trends, and some show design as well as fine art.